eeleelksm/eeleelksm.challenge1/README.md

 # HTML CSS Git Challenge: Code Refactor

-In this Challenge, we were asked gto refactor an existing webpage to make it accessible.
+In this Challenge, we were asked to refactor an existing webpage to make it accessible.
 In this challenge, I:

 ```